High School Study Abroad in Japan 2025

 high school study abroad in japan - Exchange Student arrival in Japanexchange program in japan - Student from Brazil enjoying his time with Japanese Classmatesexchange program in japan - Exchange students having a traditional japanese dinnerHigh School Exchange program in Japan - International Students during orientation camp in Japanhigh school study abroad in japan - Student farewell partyhigh school exchange in japan - Japanese StudentsHigh School Exchange in Japan - Japanese Studentshigh school study abroad in japan - farewell partyhigh school study abroad in japan - Welcomed by host family

-• study abroad Japan
+• study abroad Fukuoka Japan

-• age from 15 to 18,5 years old
+• age from 16 to 19 years old

 • Language Japanese

-• length Trimester, Semester, Academic Year
+• length Academic Year

-• fees from 921000 JPY
+• fees from 2499000 JPY

 Description